Kings Gap essay written by a high school student in 1951 for the annual Lamberton High School essay contest.

 1952 Kings Gap Brochure – Introduction by Frank Masland, the industrialist and adventurer who purchased the mansion in 1951 and transferred it to the state of Pennsylvania in the early 1970s.
 Includes first-hand account of how the mansion was redecorated in 1951.

-Frank Masland Jr: Industrialist, Preservationist, Visionary – This article covers the life and career of Frank Masland Jr, drawing on information from a 2024 biography.
+Frank Masland Jr: Industrialist, Preservationist, Visionary – Learn about the life and career of Frank Masland Jr, drawing on information from a 2024 biography.
 Frank transferred the Kings Gap property to the state of Pennsylvania in the early 1970s, at which time it became a state park and Environmental Education Center.

-Frank Masland River Journey Diary – Frank’s personal journal from a 1949 rafting trip on the Colorado river.
-This was a repeat of his 1948 journey, which had opened his eyes to the healing powers of nature.
-These river journeys gave Frank’s life a new meaning and purpose.
+Frank Masland River Journey Diary – Frank’s personal journal from his 1949 rafting trip on the Colorado river.
+Frank’s rafting trips not only opened his eyes to the healing powers of nature, they also gave his life new meaning and purpose.